jiskattema/vim-vorg-md/README.md

 ====
 A plain text organizer for ViM

+This is a fork from 'bbrtj/vim-vorg-md' and is starting to deviate significantly.
+Please make an issue if you want me to renamen the project.

 Format
 ------
 The vorg format is designed to be easy on the eyes and readable